raisinbran25/csp2/_posts/2023-04-05-AP_computers_networks.md

 ## Requirements
 > Work through College Board Unit 4... blog, add definitions, and pictures.
 Be creative, for instance make a story of Computing and Networks that is related to your PBL experiences this year.

+The Internet:
+- A computing device is a physical artifact that can run a program.
+Some examples include computers, tablets, servers, routers, and smart sensors
+- A computing system is a group of computing devices and programs working together for a common purpose.
+- A computer network is a group of interconnected computing devices capable of sending or receiving data.
+- The Internet is a computer network consisting of interconnected networks that use standardized, open (nonproprietary) communication protocols.

+Fault Tolerance:
+- The Internet has been engineered to be faulttolerant, with abstractions for routing and transmitting data
+- Redundancy is the inclusion of extra components that can be used to mitigate failure of a system if other components fail.
+- When a system can support failures and still continue to function, it is called fault-tolerant.
+- This is important because elements of complex systems fail at unexpected times, often in groups, and fault tolerance allows users to continue to use the network.
+- The redundancy of routing options between two points increases the reliability of the Internet and helps it scale to more devices and more people.

+Parallel/Distributed Computing
+- Sequential computing is a computational model in which operations are performed in order one at a time.
+- Parallel computing is a computational model where the program is broken into multiple smaller sequential computing operations, some of which are performed simultaneously.
+- When increasing the use of parallel computing in a solution, the efficiency of the solution is still limited by the sequential portion.
+This means that at some point, adding parallel portions will no longer meaningfully increase efficiency.

 ### How a Computer Works
 > As we have learned, a computer needs aa program to do something smart.
 The sequence of a program initiates a series of actions with the computers Central Processing Unit (CPU).
 This component is essentially a binary machine focussing on program instructions provided.
 The CPU retrieives and stores the data it acts upon in Random Access Memory (RAM).
 Between the CPU, RAM, and Storage Devices a computer can work with many programs and large amounts of data.